Trump drops idea of New York lockdown as U.S. death count crosses 2,000

 “If you started walling off areas all across the country it would be totally bizarre, counter-productive, anti-American,” New York Governor Andrew Cuomo said on CNN.

 Hours later, Trump dropped the idea, saying he would instead ask the U.S. Centers for Disease Control and Prevention (CDC) to issue a “strong Travel Advisory” that would be administered by the three states’ governors.

-He said details would come later.
+The CDC later warned the states’ residents against non-essential domestic travel for 14 days.
+It said the warning did not apply to employees of “critical infrastructure industries” including trucking, public health and financial services.

 It was the latest reversal for Trump, who has been reluctant to order U.S. companies to produce much-needed medical supplies, despite the pleas of governors and hospital workers.